-Camp FORCEEE returns to entertain kids during summer - Port Arthur News
+Camp FORCEEE returns to Port Arthur to entertain children during summer - Port Arthur News

 In the past they have visited NASA and an aquarium.

-In previous camps there have been 40 to 50 kids at each school but since they are operating on a smaller volume, there is a maximum of 35 children.
+In previous camps there have been 40 to 50 children at each school but since they are operating on a smaller volume, there is a maximum of 35 children.

 “Hopefully next year we can service more kids in every area of the city,” she said.